Blog

 Some wound complications require immediate emergency intervention.
 Our nurses educate patients and families to call 911 or go directly to the emergency department at Texas Health Harris Methodist Hospital Southwest, Huguley Medical Center, or AdventHealth Burleson if they observe any of the following:

-- Sudden, significant increase in wound size or visible tissue breakdown
+• Sudden, significant increase in wound size or visible tissue breakdown

-- Dehiscence (wound reopening or wound edges separating)
+• Dehiscence (wound reopening or wound edges separating)

-- Bright red, pulsatile bleeding from the wound site
+• Bright red, pulsatile bleeding from the wound site

-- Crepitus (crackling under the skin) — a sign of necrotizing soft tissue infection
+• Crepitus (crackling under the skin) — a sign of necrotizing soft tissue infection

 Coordination with Wound Care Clinics and Specialists

 Most patients receiving home wound care are also seen periodically at outpatient wound care clinics or by vascular surgeons, podiatrists, or plastic surgeons.
+Podiatry wound care coordination is especially common for diabetic patients managing lower-extremity ulcers.
 We treat these specialist relationships as a partnership — not a parallel track.
-Our nurses communicate visit findings to wound care clinic staff so that clinic appointments are productive and changes to the wound care plan are implemented consistently at home.

 What to Expect During a Wound Care Nursing Visit

-A typical home wound care visit includes:
+A typical home wound care visit in SW Fort Worth or Burleson includes five key elements:

-- Patient and family education: Review of warning signs, activity restrictions, nutrition guidance, and dressing protection between visits.
+4. Patient and family education: Review of warning signs, activity restrictions, nutrition guidance, and dressing protection between visits.

-- Documentation and coordination: Completion of clinical notes and communication to the physician or wound care team as warranted.
+5. Documentation and coordination: Completion of clinical notes and communication to the physician or wound care team as warranted.

 Joint Commission Accredited Wound Care — Why It Matters

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 CNAs, HHAs, and LVNs who support wound care patients operate under direct RN supervision — every element of the clinical care chain is accountable to a licensed nurse.
+This clinical hierarchy is what separates skilled home health wound care from non-medical caregiving services.

 Service Area — SW Fort Worth, Burleson, and Surrounding Communities